 In April 2012, cyber defence was introduced into the NATO Defence Planning Process.
 Relevant cyber defence requirements are identified and prioritised through the defence planning process.

-On 10 February 2016, NATO and the EU concluded a Technical Arrangement on Cyber Defence to help both organisations better prevent and respond to cyber attacks.
+In February 2016, NATO and the EU concluded a Technical Arrangement on Cyber Defence to help both organisations better prevent and respond to cyber attacks.
 This Technical Arrangement between NCIRC and the Computer Emergency Response Team of the EU (CERT-EU) provides a framework for exchanging information and sharing best practices between emergency response teams.

-At the Warsaw Summit in July 2016, Allied Heads of State and Government reaffirmed NATO's defensive mandate and recognised cyberspace as a domain of operations in which NATO must defend itself as effectively as it does in the air, on land and at sea.
-This will improve NATO's ability to protect and conduct its missions and operations.
+At the 2016 NATO Summit in Warsaw, Allied Heads of State and Government reaffirmed NATO's defensive mandate and recognised cyberspace as a domain of operations in which NATO must defend itself.
+This improved NATO's ability to protect and conduct its missions and operations.
 The Alliance also welcomed efforts undertaken in other international fora to develop norms of responsible state behaviour and confidence-building measures to foster a more transparent and stable cyberspace.

-At the Brussels Summit in 2018, Allied leaders agreed to set up a new Cyberspace Operations Centre as part of NATO's strengthened Command Structure.
-The Centre will provide situational awareness and coordination of NATO operational activity within cyberspace.
+At the 2018 NATO Summit in Brussels, Allied Leaders agreed to set up a new Cyberspace Operations Centre as part of NATO's strengthened Command Structure.
+The Centre provides situational awareness and coordinates NATO's operational activity in and through cyberspace.
 Allies also agreed that NATO can draw on national cyber capabilities for its operations and missions.
 Allies maintain full ownership of those contributions, just as Allies own the tanks, ships and aircraft in NATO operations and missions.